-- 5.1 As with all public institutions, as a school we have specific responsibilities in relation to equality and the protected characteristics as defined in the Equality Act 2010.
-It is imperative that our RSE provision is fully inclusive and meets the needs of all our pupils, regardless of their ability, sex, gender identity, sexuality, race, religion or family background. - 5.2 All pupils at NUSA will receive RSE, including those with special educational needs (SEN).
-For those pupils in our Nurture groups in year 7, 8 and 9, a differentiated curriculum has been developed for them to follow.
-This reflects the mainstream curriculum and includes statutory content, but enables teachers to fill gaps in understanding and focus explicitly on the main messages.
-For lower ability pupils in other year groups, the subject coordinator will ensure that differentiation is included within lessons to both support and stretch pupils.
-Class teachers will be responsible for any further differentiation that is required based on the individual needs of their groups.
-For pupils with more specialist needs, a more targeted approach may be necessary to meet the learning outcomes, which may involve smaller group or one-to-one work with a teaching assistant or support worker.

-- 5.3 It is important that all pupils, whatever their developing gender identity or sexual orientation, feel that RSE is relevant to them and sensitive to their needs.
+5.1 As with all public institutions, as a school we have specific responsibilities in relation to equality and the protected characteristics as defined in the Equality Act 2010.
+It is imperative that our RSE provision is fully inclusive and meets the needs of all our pupils, regardless of their ability, sex, gender identity, sexuality, race, religion or family background.

+As with all public institutions, we have a specific responsibility in relation to equality and the protected characteristics as defined in the Equality Act 2010.
+It is imperative

+- 5.2 All pupils at NUSA will receive RSE, including those with special educational needs (SEN) and those accessing the Inclusion Centre.
+For those pupils in our Nurture Groups in year 7, 8 and 9, the curriculum has been developed and delivered to suit their needs, whilst ensuring that they are still accessing the same curriculum.
+This reflects the mainstream curriculum and includes the statutory content.
+In KS3, pupils in mainstream are in mixed ability groups.
+Teachers are required to ensure the content that they are delivering is appropriately scaffolded to meet the needs of all pupils, ensuring stretch and challenge where appropriate.
+It is the class teacher's responsibility to ensure that the needs of all learners are being met.
+For pupils with more specialist needs, a more targeted approach may be necessary to meet the learning outcomes which may involve one-to-one work with a teaching assistant or support worker during lessons.
+At KS4, pupils are taught in sets but the expectation of scaffolding the learning and stretch and challenge still apply. - 5.3 It is important that all pupils, whatever their developing gender identity or sexual orientation, feel that RSE is relevant to them and sensitive to their needs.
 We will ensure that our RSE provision fosters gender equality and LGBTQ+ equality by including a range of different characters and relationship choices as examples within lessons.
 Lessons will explore gender identity, sexual orientation, gender stereotypes and different forms of discrimination as part of the wider RSE curriculum. - 5.4 There are many different religious and cultural perspectives on aspects of RSE.
 As a school we will deliver RSE in a factual and impartial way, always clearly referring to the law where relevant.
 We will ensure that teachers do not promote one faith or cultural viewpoint, but rather provide a balanced approach that acknowledges the wealth of views and opinions of our society and promotes tolerance.
 We will use a range of resources that reflect cultural diversity and encourage inclusiveness.
 Parents and carers can then contextualise the learning within their own faith and values framework in their discussions with their children following the school lessons.
 If parents/ carers have any specific cultural needs then these should be raised with the Head of PSHE.